milkcircle/milkcircle.github.io/_posts/2018-09-29-notes-on-simple-linear-regression.md

 comments: true
 author: Aaron
 ---
-*This post is a work in progress, and thus will not be listed in the Archive until complete.*

 ## Introduction
 A simple linear regression model can be represented by $$Y_i = \beta_0 + \beta_1X_i + \epsilon_i$$.
 In such a model, several important properties hold: